uni-medical/SAM-Med3D/readme.md

 ## 💬 Discussion Group
 <p align="center"><img width="100" alt="image" src="assets/QRCode.jpg"></p>
-(If the QRCode is expired, please contact the WeChat account: EugeneYonng or Small_dark8023.)
+(If the QRCode is expired, please contact the WeChat account: EugeneYonng or Small_dark8023，please note with "add sammed3d wechat"/请备注“sammed3d交流群”.)

 BTW, welcome to follow our [Zhihu official account](https://www.zhihu.com/people/gmai-38), we will share more information on medical imaging there.